 This law is basically a protection against incrimination before any of the convictions being imposed.
 It is mainly concerned about confession.
 It’s totally up to the accused that whom he finds to speak about the charges imposed on him.
 Moreover, he/she can also witness himself during the court trial and none of the authority can deny his open confessions.

 The Justice Malimath Committee wrote that “it was essentially the right to refuse to answer and incriminate oneself in the absence of a proper charge.”

 The section further elaborates that the police authorities cannot detain an arrested person, without any warrant, in custody for more than 24 hours under all the circumstances of the case is reasonable, without the official order from the magistrate.
-Section 167 provides the information about the time period which should not exceed 24 hours excluding the time of journey from the place of arrest to the courtroom.
-Violation of right will be considered the fault of police authorities and they will be held guilty for wrong detention.
+Section 167 provides information about the time period which should not exceed 24 hours excluding the time of the journey from the place of arrest to the courtroom.
+Violation of right will be considered the fault of police authorities and they will be held guilty for wrongful detention.